FabianHildebrandt/made-fabianhildebrandt/project/project-plan.md

 ## Main Question

 <!-- Think about one main question you want to answer based on the data. -->
-1. Which countries are America's current sustainability champions, the rising stars and latecomers?
+**Which countries are America's current sustainability champions, the rising stars and latecomers?**

 ## Description

 <!-- Describe your data science project in max.
 200 words.
 Consider writing about why and how you attempt it. -->
-### Brainstorming
-- Three overall ratings: 1 overall champion, 1 rising star and 1 latecomer
+- Three  ratings: 1 overall champion, 1 rising star and 1 latecomer
 - Three categories: Environmental champion, Economic champion, Social champion
-- 3-5 indicators per category (depending on data availability)
+- 2-5 indicators per category (depending on data availability)
-- Fair comparison: comparative metrics that don't penalise small & poor countries
+- Fair comparison: all indicators are handpicked comparative metrics that don't penalise small & poor countries
-- Possible comparison of indicators and their weights:
-- energy mix, CO2 footprint, resource recycling, resource usage
 - Overall champs: Solid performance across all categories
 - Rising stars: Strong improvements in the last years
     - Show countries large growth rates for renewables in the energy mix,